 - The likelihood of expansion of the product lines

 >It is not unusual for two different businesses to have the same mark.
 This can happen as long as the goods and services are sufficiently different that no confusion is likely.
-For example, the name “AAA” is a common mark that is in use for many different goods and services across the country: automobile travel services, plumbing services, locksmiths, bail bonding, and many more.
+For example, the name “AAA” is a common mark that is in use for many goods and services across the country: automobile travel services, plumbing services, locksmiths, bail bonding, and many more.

 What Are Your Remedies If You Succeed?